Last Updated on February 11, 2024 by Louise Carter

 The thalamus is still active when not in a deep sleep, so people who wake themselves up with snores do so during the first half of the night.

 The thalamus only focuses on crucial sounds, so your snores are ignored.
 This means that a baby crying will likely wake you up.

 You can’t hear yourself snoring because the brain’s ability to receive sensory information is limited while you sleep.
 This is when the brain and body heal from the damage accumulated during the day.

 The thalamus is the part of the brain that sends motor and sensory information to the cerebral cortex.
-When we hear noise, the thalamus sends signals to the rest of the brain at the right time.
+When we hear noise, the thalamus signals to the rest of the brain at the right time.

 Of course, our brains don’t completely shut off our alertness when we’re asleep, which would compromise our ability to survive.
 Why does the thalamus filter out sounds that it considers unimportant?

-The brain filters out even, consistent sounds like snoring because it’s non-threatening.
+The brain filters out even, consistent sounds like snoring as it’s non-threatening.
 Our name, the sound of a child crying or a sudden crash, is likelier to be registered by the thalamus than snoring.

 Do Snoring People Hear Themselves?

 People who snore rarely wake themselves up but seldom remember when they do.